ClassicalMoser/eslint-plugin-import-boundaries/README.md

 The rule uses pure path math - no file I/O, just deterministic algorithms:

 1. **Boundary Detection**: Determines which boundary a file belongs to
-2. **Path Calculation**: Calculates the correct import path using the "first differing segment" algorithm
+2. **Path Calculation**: Calculates the correct import path based on file relationships (sibling, cousin, cross-boundary, etc.)
 3. **Boundary Rules**: Checks allow/deny rules for cross-boundary imports
 4. **Type Detection**: Distinguishes type-only imports from value imports

-### Barrel Files as Module Interface
+### Index Files as Module Interface

-The rule assumes barrel files (default: `index.ts`, configurable) are the module interface for each directory.
-This enables zero I/O path resolution: because we know every directory has a barrel file, we can determine correct paths using pure path math - no file system access needed.
+The rule assumes index files (default: `index.ts`, configurable) are the module interface for each directory.
+This enables zero I/O path resolution: because we know every directory has an index file, we can determine correct paths using pure path math - no file system access needed.

-- `./dir` imports from `dir/index.ts` (the barrel) - you cannot bypass the barrel
+- `./dir` imports from `dir/index.ts` - you cannot bypass the index from outside the directory
-- The rule is barrel-agnostic - it enforces the path pattern, not what the barrel exports
+- The rule enforces path patterns and boundary contracts, not index file contents - forcing explicit clarity about what each directory exposes
 - Supports multiple file extensions (`.ts`, `.tsx`, `.js`, `.jsx`, `.mjs`, `.cjs` by default), configurable via `fileExtensions` and `barrelFileName` options

-**Scale considerations**: Works at any scale.
-For large projects, use selective exports for better performance.
-For monorepos, configure boundaries that span packages (e.g., `{ dir: 'packages/pkg-a/src/domain', alias: '@pkg-a/domain' }`).
+- Works at any scale - zero I/O means fast performance even on very large codebases and monorepos

 ## What Gets Skipped vs Checked